 Many of us have experienced some sort of rock bottom.
 Having been offered a second chance through recovery, we swear that we will never forget where we've been and have no intention of going back.
 However, our condition is cunning, baffling, powerful, and patient.
-It's said that we have a "built-in forgetter" which makes it hard to recall the life-ordeath nature of our disease.
+It's said that we have a "built-in forgetter" which makes it hard to recall the damage caused by untreated addictions and compulsions, especially as life becomes more comfortable.

 Good intentions do not guarantee long-term positive action.
 Therefore, we make a daily commitment to practice the principles of the Twelve Steps in all our affairs.
 In this Sunday's Second Reading, Saint Paul urges us to, "Pursue righteousness, devotion, faith, love, patience, and gentleness."
-Working with others who are new to recovery keeps our memory fresh, fosters gratitude, and is key to maintain our own recovery as we share what we have freely received.
+Working with others that are new to recovery keeps our memory fresh, fosters gratitude, and maintains devotion to our own recovery as we share what we have freely received.